julicaunedo/DOT91/README.md

 # DOT91

-To run this code, make sure to copy data repository (whose structure is defined later in this file) using command
+To run this code, make sure to copy data repository using command
 ```
 cp -rf ~/data .
 ```